Sexual Assault and Vulnerable Individuals

 These individuals may not have the ability to fight back against an abuser.
 In some cases, they may be reluctant to do so for fear of reprisal.

-The following statistics show how prevalent sexual assault is among these populations:
+Sexual assault statistics on vulnerable populations show how prevalent sexual assault is among these populations:

 - A total of 1 in 5 girls and 1 in 20 boys is a victim of child sexual abuse